gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

 ```
 {input}
 ```
-Extract and analyze the contained nouns.
+Extract and analyze the nouns it contains.

-These have been tagged either with the pos "NOUN" or "PROPN".
+These nouns have been tagged as either "NOUN" or "PROPN" POS tag.
 Include every item that corresponds to this specification, even multiple occurrences.

 Respond with a structured JSON array conforming to the schema attached below.
 No additional comment or data is required.
 ```json